14K Gold Scrap Price Per Gram Today

 Condition is irrelevant for scrap buyers.
 A broken 14K chain and a pristine 14K chain of equal weight pay the same.
 Gold buyers melt everything.

-What Is NOT Worth Scrapping
+What Is Not Worth Scrapping

-Same applies to pieces with significant diamonds or colored stones.
+The same applies to pieces with significant diamonds or colored stones.
 The stone is a separate asset.
 Sell it separately.

 How to Get the Best Scrap Price for Your 14K Gold

-Three steps before you sell anything:
+Three steps before you sell anything.

 Frequently Asked Questions